lukeslater0961/shoot-em-ducks/README.md

 ## Development Roadmap

 ### Completed:
-- Main menu and in-game environment setup
+- Main menu and in-game environment design
 - Crosshair implementation
+- Shooting mechanics
+- Scoring system

 ### In Progress:
-- HUD refinement
-- Shooting mechanics
-- Wave system implementation
-- Scene optimization for improved gameplay flow
+-UI to set game modes / difficulty etc

 ### Planned:
-- Scoring system
+- pregame menu
+    - ammo system (limited bullets(UI) set in menu, basically difficulty, reload button)
+    - infinity mode (no wave just infinite ammo + targets with maybe a set amount of lives or not and an increasing speed)
-- Expanded level and wave variety
+- wave system
-- Optimized UI and menu interactions
+    - set amount of targets and then maybe some special targets for extra points
+    - wave is validated with minimum amount score required ?
+- target types (scriptable objects for set materials , health and points)
+- Change main menu decor (remove tables ? or just the tags for the interact and add the canon somewhere )

 ## Contributions